Search published articles

 Abstract

-The purpose of this study is to investigate the effect of wearing a face mask on face perception in children with autism spectrum disorder.
-18 children (13 boys, 5 girls) with high functioning autism and normal intelligence in the age range of 7 to 12 years old (Mage = 9.917, SD = 1.7342) participated in the research using available sampling method.
+The purpose of this study is to investigate the effect of wearing a face mask on face perception in children with autism spectrum disorders.
+18 children (13 boys, 5 girls) with high functioning autism and normal intelligence in the age range of 7 to 12 years old (Mage = 9.917, SD = 1.7342) participated in the research using an available sampling method.
 The participants in this research performed a face recognition and discrimination task that included familiar and unfamiliar faces for the child.
 During the task, the number and duration of fixations in the areas of interest (AOI) were recorded by an eye tracker.
 Finally, the dependent t-test method was used to analyze the collected data.
 The results showed that when comparing familiar and unfamiliar faces with face mask, as well as, when comparing familiar and unfamiliar faces without face mask, the number and duration of fixations in the different AOIs are not significantly different.
 Also, for familiar and unfamiliar faces separately, the number and duration of fixations in the eye area was not significantly different from the face mask area.
 The pattern of the results obtained from comparing familiar faces with and without face mask was similar to the pattern of the results obtained from the comparison of unfamiliar faces with and without face mask.
 Overall, the findings indicate that the face mask has a similar effect on the pattern of looking at familiar and unfamiliar faces.
 Furthermore, the way we look at the eye area is almost comparable to that of the face mask area.

 Page 1 from 1

-© 2024 CC BY-NC 4.0 | فصلنامه روانشناسی شناختی
+© 2025 CC BY-NC 4.0 | فصلنامه روانشناسی شناختی

 Designed & Developed by : Yektaweb